Klaus Fuchs: Detection and confession

-By September 1949, information from the Venona project indicated to GCHQ that Fuchs was a spy, but the British intelligence services were wary of indicating the source of their information.
+By September 1949, information from the American Venona project indicated to GCHQ that Fuchs was a spy, but the British intelligence services were wary of indicating the source of their information.
 The Soviets had broken off contact with him in February.
-Fuchs may have been subsequently tipped off by Kim Philby.
+Fuchs may have been tipped off by Kim Philby.
 After a great deal of research for his 2019 biography, Trinity, Frank Close confirmed that while MI5 suspected Fuchs for over two years, "it was decrypters at GCHQ who supplied clear proof of his guilt ... not the crack American team that is normally given all the credit", according to a review of the book.

 Under interrogation by MI5 officer William Skardon at an informal meeting in December 1949, Fuchs initially denied being a spy and was not detained.
 According to Nancy Thorndike Greenspan, author of a 2020 book, Atomic Spy: The Dark Lives of Klaus Fuchs, Skardon told Fuchs that if he admitted his earlier espionage activity, he could be permitted to continue to work at Harwell.
 In October 1949, Fuchs had approached Henry Arnold, the head of security at Harwell, with the news that his father had been given a chair at the University of Leipzig in East Germany, and this information became a factor as well.
 In early January Fuchs was informed that he must resign his position at Harwell because of his father's appointment in East Germany.
 He was offered help in finding a university post.